 Does my solar array come with a warranty?

-Yes, the solar panels Palmetto installs provide a 25-year manufacturer warranty that covers product and performance.
-Palmetto provides a 10-year installation warranty, and the inverters have at least a 10-year product warranty.
+Solar panels come with a 25 year manufacturer warranty that covers product and performance.
+These vary by manufacturer.
 Homeowners interested in additional protection and savings can enroll in Palmetto Protect and earn quick access to energy monitoring, dedicated customer support, exclusive discounts, and best-in-class maintenance services.

 What happens if I produce more solar power than I need?

 Your home will still be connected to the electric grid so you have power when your system is not producing.
 Excess energy produced beyond what your home is using at any moment can flow back into the grid, and will earn you credit on your electricity bill.
 If you choose to integrate energy storage with your solar power system, any excess energy that is produced and not immediately used by your household will function to charge your battery.
 This, in turn, allows you to access stored solar power for your home when energy usage exceeds production, and provide valuable backup power during an outage.

 Will I still receive an electric bill with solar panels?